New Zealand DX class locomotive

 The New Zealand DX class locomotive is a type of diesel-electric locomotive that currently operates on New Zealand's national railway network.
 There are 49 of the locomotives and all are owned by KiwiRail.
 They have a Co-Co wheel arrangement.

 Built by GE Transportation in Erie, Pennsylvania, United States, they were introduced to New Zealand between 1972 and 1976.
-The class is based on the General Electric U26C model, a narrow-gauge version of the GE U23C model.
+The class is based on the General Electric U26C model, a narrow-gauge version of the GE U23C model, which in itself is a V12 version of the 16V GE U30C.

 The locomotives are regarded as one of the most successful purchases in NZR's history.

-The locomotives have seen several upgrades since their introduction and three sub-classes now exist: the DXB, DXC and DXR.
+They have seen several upgrades since their introduction and three sub-classes now exist: the DXB, DXC and DXR.
+In 2025, it was announced that 46 of the locomotives had been sold to a South African purchaser, Traxtion.
+The first eight locomotives arrived in South Africa in July 2026.
+The final DX class locomotives are planned to be withdrawn by June 2027.

 Introduction

 The D^{X} class was introduced in response to a requirement for a more powerful locomotive to handle traffic on the North Island Main Trunk (NIMT).
-Before their introduction the heaviest freight and passenger trains on the line required two members of the 1060 kW D^{A} class to haul them.
-The D^{X} class could haul heavier and faster trains than two D^{A}s, even though they produced 70 kilowatts less than two D^{A} class, as the single D^{X} weighed 97.5 tonnes compared to the two D^{A} class locomotives combined weight of 162 tonnes.
+Before their introduction, the heaviest freight and passenger trains on the line required two members of the 1060 kW D^{A} class to haul them.
+The D^{X} class could haul heavier and faster trains than two D^{A} locomotives, even though they produced 70 kilowatts less than two D^{A} locomotives could.
+A single D^{X} weighed 97.5 tonnes compared to the two D^{A} class locomotives' combined weight of 162 tonnes.

 Tenders opened for what was to become known as the D^{X} class in December 1969.
 The order for the first 15 D^{X} class locomotives was placed on 24 August 1970.
 They were the first locomotives built by General Electric in New Zealand and were the most powerful ever used in New Zealand at the time of their introduction.

 Classification

 The classification of the new locomotives was announced as the "D^{X}" class.
-Diesel mainline locomotive classes begin with "D", followed by another letter, however "X" was out of sequence.
-Up to the D^{X} class introduction, all classes had used letters A to J, and shunting locomotives used S.
+Diesel mainline locomotive classes begin with "D", followed by another letter.
+"X" was out of sequence, as the previous class introduced was the Mitsubishi D^{J} class in 1968.
+Up to the D^{X} class introduction, all classes had used letters A to J, and shunting locomotives used S. The use of X for the D^{X} class was a specific reference to the NZR X class locomotives of 1907, which were specifically introduced for use on the North Island Main Trunk, and were much more powerful than any previous locomotive class.
+NZR chose D^{X} classification for practical reasons as well; the next locomotive classification in sequence (D^{K} class) would have grouped a General Electric supplied locomotive after a Mitsubishi supplied class, secondly, the X classification distinguished the class in terms of power output.